Student festival guide 2022

 Snap your tickets up now and cross your fingers for some sunshine!

-NASS in Bristol is one for all the adrenaline-junky skateboarders and BMXers out there.
+NASS in Somerset is one for all the adrenaline-junky skateboarders and BMXers out there.

-Whether you want to take part in the action or just watch from the sidelines, NASS is a great weekend for drum 'n' bass, hip hop, grime and dance music lovers too.
+Whether you want to take part in the action or just watch from the sidelines, NASS is a great weekend for drum and bass, hip hop, grime and dance music lovers too.

-This year NASS is hosting the sounds of some pretty big names – as well as appearances from some of the best pro BMXers and skateboarders.
+At NASS, you can expect some pretty big names in music – as well as appearances from some of the best pro BMXers and skateboarders.

-If you're on the hunt for something a little bit different with your festival experience, then it's well worth checking out Shambala in Northampton.
+If you're on the hunt for something a little bit different with your festival experience, then it's well worth checking out Shambala in Northamptonshire.

-This laid back, intimate festival is all about creativity and participation – from yoga to flash mobs, theatre troupes and cabaret, this festival is more than just music.
+This laid back and intimate festival is all about creativity and participation – from yoga to flash mobs, theatre troupes and cabaret, Shambala is more than just music.

 It's also one of the most eco-friendly festivals around.
-They've already got rid of single-use plastics like cups and straws, and they're banning glitter too (unless it's environmentally friendly).
+They've already got rid of single-use plastics like cups and straws.
+Plus, they don't allow glitter, encouraging you to use face paints or masks instead.

 Music ranges from funk, soul, disco and reggae to drum and bass, so there's guaranteed to be something to suit your taste somewhere.